Car hire needs: Which car for what terrain and climate?

 In some countries, you have to request the tires and pay for them yourself.
 In others, it can depend on the car rental company, and sometimes it depends on the region of the country you’re in.

-In Canada, for example, snow tires are required on all rental cars during the winter months.
-This can stretch from October to April, depending on the region, and so cars usually come with them as standard.
+In Canada, for example, winter tire rules vary by province.
+In Quebec, winter tires are required on rental cars during the winter months, while in other provinces requirements can stretch from October to April depending on the regionand road.

 As the rules vary across so many countries, it’s best practice to check requirements in advance.
 Make sure to review the terms and conditions when booking so you know what comes as standard and what will cost extra.